Brazil Lake Lithium Project

 Champlain also completed a bulk mineralogical investigation of the North Pegmatite (from drill hole BZ-02-13), which revealed that locally the pegmatite was made up of 16.3% spodumene, 11% microcline (potassium feldspar), 33% cleavelandite (sodium feldspar), 6% muscovite, and 34% quartz by weight.
 This sample was then subjected to metallurgical testwork, which produced a spodumene concentrate with highly encouraging Li₂O grade and recoveries utilising heavy liquid separation.
 Lithium Springs is currently in the process of verifying the historical metallurgical testwork through independently verified testwork being completed by SGS Lakefield, Canada.

-The Brazil Lake project has real mine development potential located in tier 1 mining jurisdiction with potential Canadian federal and Nova Scotian provincial government incentives.
+The Brazil Lake project has real mine development potential located in a tier 1 mining jurisdiction with potential Canadian federal and Nova Scotian provincial government incentives.

-Additionally the US federal government’s Inflation Reduction Act and development grants from the US departments of Defense and Energy present further funding opportunities for critical mineral development especially given Canada’s classification as a US domestic supply source.
+Additionally the US federal government's Inflation Reduction Act and development grants from the US departments of Defense and Energy present further funding opportunities for critical mineral development, especially given Canada's classification as a US domestic supply source.

 The Brazil Lake Project benefits from world-class infrastructure, including access to sealed roads and nearby port infrastructure with immediate access to domestic and global markets.
 The presence of high-grade spodumene-rich pegmatite in close proximity to a seaport on the doorstep of the North American industrial base presents major advantages.

 Intersections typically range from 10m to 20m in width and underscore the significant economic value of the deposit.
-Moreover, our location within a district-scale ‘LCT pegmatite field’ opens the door to substantial resource growth possibilities.
+Moreover, our location within a district-scale "LCT pegmatite field" opens the door to substantial resource growth possibilities.

-With over 168 diamond core drill holes completed, along with extensive trenching and bulk sample testing, we have garnered invaluable insights into the deposit’s potential.
+With over 171 diamond core drill holes completed, along with extensive trenching and bulk sample testing, we have garnered invaluable insights into the deposit's potential.
 Our aggressive drilling program, coupled with rapid drill permit approvals, further cements our commitment to delivering remarkable results and strong returns for our shareholders.

 The maiden JORC-compliant resource includes tonnage from all 3 pegmatite ore bodies.